SonarSource/sonar-.net-documentation/doc/analyze-from-tfs.md

   * set the *Tool* field to point to the *MSBuild.SonarQube.Runner.exe*
   * set the *Arguments* field to *end*
 * Save the build definition

+By default a new build definition will run both *debug* and *release* builds.
+SonarQube can only analyse one type of build at a time so you will need to pick one or the other (*Variables* tab, *BuildConfiguration* property).

 The following screenshot gives an example of how the build definition would look.
 ![](_img/Build-vNext-example-definition-with-cmds.png)